eclipse-autowrx/instance-setup/README.md

 | Disk      | 10 GiB                   | 20 GiB      |
 | OS        | Any Docker-compatible OS | Linux/macOS |

+> Memory Usage Note: The `KONG_SVC_NGINX_WORKER_PROCESSES` variable defaults to `auto`, which creates worker processes based on your CPU cores.
+This will consume memory proportional to your system specifications.
+If you're working with limited memory, you can reduce this by setting it to a specific number (e.g., 1 or 2) in your .env file.

 ## Setup Instructions

 1. Clone the repository: